 McEwen Investment Services opened its doors in 1994

-Today, we remain an independently owned Financial Planning & Investment specialist providing a boutique service to its clients.
-Our two convenient locations on the train line at Pymble and Lindfield ensure easy access for our clients, whether they be based on the Upper North Shore or the wider Sydney area.
+Today, we remain a locally owned Financial Planning & Investment specialist providing a boutique service to its clients.
+Our convenient location on the train line at Pymble ensures easy access for our clients, whether they be based on the Upper North Shore or the wider Sydney area.

 Loyal, long term clients